Disaster Preparedness: Emergency Bags in Japan

 If there is no water available, having antibacterial wet tissues and hand sanitizers will make washing hands a little simpler. portable compressed towels do not take up much room if you prepare them ahead of time.
 If you do need to wash your hair, waterless shampoo is also recommended.
 Tooth brushes and feminine hygiene products are also good to be prepared.

-Waterless shampoo
+Waterless Shampoo

 Portable towels